soracutez/WD-SW4-MERCADO-GERALD/readme.md

 - What are key components
   > The key components that I used are Multi-page website/Single-page website, transactional and hover animations.
 - What technology used and how it is used
+  > I used HTML, CSS and Boostrap to create this feature layout website.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->